nhs-pycom/nhs_time_of_travel/index.md

 and preserve one-way directionality.

 Layering the OSMNX and NetworkX nodes and edges onto a Folium map, and using the ox.distance.nearest_nodes and nx.shortest_path functions, we were able to produce a calculation of the shortest route around the network.
 The algorithm we've written does this first for a permutations function, and then for a tsp_greedy function.
-This is a function where the first address to second address is the shortest distance, and then the third address is selected from the next shortest distances available from the remaining addresses not yet visited.
 From testing, having the initial permutations distance calculation compare with the tsp_greedy calculation, returned a far more superior output to the route displayed on the folium map.
-This also gave an update you could see visibly you would drive, or walk.

 The functions are wrapped in the streamlit code, and when the code to run the app is called 'streamlit run streamlit_app.py', this is the page that you'll see when you click on the Route
 Optimizer.
 On the left of the page you have the index, with 'Route Optimizer' highlighted here.
 The 'hospital.csv' dataset from the data folder is pre-loaded.
 When you select a town/ City or County from the box, the dataframe will filter to show you all hospitals in the dataset within that area.
 If you wish to enter a different start address, for example your starting address, or a train station, please enter that in the box titled 'Enter a new start address'.
 When you click on submit, this address will appear in the 'Select start address' field.
 The 'select start address' field is a dropdown box of the filtered dataframe above.
 On the left of the screen just beneath the page index, is a browse files button.
 This is where you can upload your own data.
 There is an address_templates.xls file in the templates folder.
-Please use the format in this, 'Name, Address, City, County, Postcode' so the code will pick up your data and geocode it correctly.
+Please use the format in this, 'Name, Address' so the code will pick up your data and geocode it correctly.

 <p align="centre">
   <img src="images/png/tsp1.png" width="1300" height="660">